10 Tips for City Bikers

-Bike riding in New York City is on the rise.
+Bike riding around the city is on the rise.
 With good reason.
-Biking around the city is awesome because it’s fun, fast and free.
-And it lets you experience the city in a totally different way.
+Bikes are cool, fast and free.
+It keeps you fit.
+Doesn’t cause hurricanes.
+And you experience the city in a totally different way.

 Biking in the city is the fastest growing mode of transportation.